Still Standing Tall 2013-2014

 The 9,600-sq. ft.
 Visitor Center lay in ashes.
 The Aerial Tram, one of the world’s longest single-span trams, was burned almost beyond recognition and hung precariously in its dock.
 Also among the casualties were the Incline Railway - one of the world’s steepest and a much beloved attraction since 1931, an antique Carousel and a new Zipline that raced 1,400 feet across the side of the canyon walls.
 Railroad Engine 499 on display in the park survived but lost its caboose.

 The Mountain Man Trading Post town was leveled.
 The Western Wapiti Wildlife Park containing over 60 head of animals, including Elk, Bighorn Sheep, a White buffalo herd and pack horses was left miraculously untouched except for the barns.
 No animals suffered injury and all survived.
 In the midst of the turmoil a white baby bull calf was born the following Saturday, June 16, and was promptly named “Smokey.”
 A true blessing.
+As part of our rebuild plan, the Wildlife park is closed and the animals have been relocated.

 The rebuild was underway almost a week after the fire when architectural firms were called in to bid on the massive project.
 Demolition took almost 5 months.
 The groundbreaking ceremony for the new Visitor Center and beginnings of a new park took place January 31, 2014, when the bridge turned 85 years old.
 A little over a year since the fire started, the park was opened; but more importantly “We Still Stand Tall.”